robertdavidgraham/rdpscan/README.md

 In the `results.txt` file, search for those lines containing the string "VULNERABLE".

+In reality, you probably care about the diagnostic details about the TCP connections, that tell you more than just vulnerability status.
+If you specified `-d`  these will be printed to `stderr`.
+This is how I run it:

+    $ rdpscan --file ips.txt 2> diag.txt 1> results.txt

 ## Building

 The difficult part is getting the OpenSSL libraries installed, and not conflicting